Cognigy/Documentation/docs/en/docs/ai/xApp/use-cases.md

 You can use an xApp as a standalone application.
 The xApp can be built to address specific tasks or processes that don't require a conversation.
 These xApps can be accessed via a URL, allowing users to interact with them directly without the need for another communication channel.

-To learn how it works, follow [Tutorial: Create a Standalone xApp](https://support.cognigy.com/hc/en-us/articles/8867141515676).
+To learn how it works, follow [Create a Standalone xApp](build/standalone-xApp.md).

 ## Examples